RebornBeat/BGP-X/protocol/protocol_spec.md

 | Mesh island | Mesh island (different) | Domain bridge node OR internet relay pool |

 Cross-domain paths use the same onion encryption throughout.
 Domain bridge nodes decrypt only the DOMAIN_BRIDGE layer and forward remaining encrypted payload to the next domain.
 No re-encryption occurs at domain boundaries.

----

-## Appendix B: Satellite Internet Clarification

-**Commercial satellite internet services are clearnet domain (0x00000001).**

-This includes:

-- Starlink (LEO, 20-40ms RTT)
-- Iridium Certus (LEO, 150-300ms RTT)
-- Inmarsat (GEO, 600ms+ RTT)
-- HughesNet (GEO, 600ms+ RTT)
-- Viasat (GEO, 600ms+ RTT)
-- OneWeb (LEO, 30-50ms RTT)
-- Kuiper (LEO, 20-40ms RTT)

-From BGP-X's perspective, a satellite-connected node is a clearnet node with high latency_class annotation.
-The physical medium (fiber vs. satellite radio) is invisible to the BGP-X protocol layer.

-**Domain type 0x00000005 (bgpx-satellite)** is RESERVED for future BGP-X-native satellite infrastructure where:

-- Satellites themselves run BGP-X relay software
-- Inter-satellite links carry BGP-X packets directly
-- No ground station is required for BGP-X traffic

-This is NOT currently active.
-No commercial satellite service provides this capability.
-Any node advertising domain type 0x00000005 in current deployments MUST be rejected as unverifiable.

----

-**End of Protocol Specification**